georgehua/energy-consumption-prediction/README.md

     # Example:
     python src/models/predict_model.py data/processed lgbm models/lgbm_cv/ submissions/submission.csv
     ```
-   Note: the testing set contains 40 missions rows, and requires large memory space to process.
+   Note: the testing set contains 40 millions rows, and requires large memory space to process.

    The result is a `.csv` file, which is dumped in the `submission` directory and is ready for uploading to Kaggle.